riorio805/os232/NOTES/lfs_install_timings.md

 #### Preface:
-these are my timings for build installs
+these are my timings for builds / compiles / installs

 ### Chapter 5 install times
 Package | Time in seconds<br>(approx.) | Time in SBU<br>(approx.)